 In accordance with the provisions of both Notifications, the Central Bank of Trinidad and Tobago ("CBTT") has the power to deal with the assets of the Companies, including the RFHL shares.
 The CBTT will not receive any benefit financial or otherwise from the exercise of its powers under the Central Bank Act.

-The sole shareholder of the Trustee is the Government.
+The sole shareholder of the Trustee is the Government of the Republic of Trinidad and Tobago (GORTT).